 Investors paid 107.01p per share in the New Listing for this property, and it became available on the Resale market May 2nd 2016.

 We're pleased to offer our first property in Manchester, a distinct modern block in the heart of the city, just minutes walk from Deansgate station.
-This opportunity represents an institutional grade investment.
-The block was acquired at an 11.9% discount to its RICS break-up value and is 50% geared for enhanced returns.
+This opportunity represents an institutional grade investment and is 50% geared for enhanced returns.
 View a short video from our Director of Property on why this is a great investment.

 - The investment comprises an unbroken block of 12 flats in Deansgate, Manchester plus the Freehold interest for the entire building and is geared at 50% loan-to-value (LTV) of the purchase price.
 Gearing gives enhanced exposure to property price movements, and the potential for amplified returns; though investors must note amplified negative returns if prices fall.